ChuckGarcian/pytorch-distributed/README.md

 ## PyTorch Distributed Applications

-These are test distributed applications I have written for fun during my time at Princeton University.
+These are demo distributed applications I have written for fun during my time at Princeton University.

 ### Makefile Arguments